KagisoMashigo/fun_with_GPT-3/README.md

 ## Improvements

 - The submit button and engine selector could change their flex direction upon screen resizing for a more responsive feel
-- The page could be spruced up with more animations and sleeker UI if I had more time.
+- The page could be spruced up with more animations and a sleeker UI if I had more time.

 ## Screenshots